How would you communicate with a device when you don’t have the IP?

 They can help identify attacks and vulnerabilities in the network.

 With Nmap, you can actively scan your entire network and find IPs, ports, protocols, MACs, etc.

 If you are trying to find the IP from a known MAC with a sniffer like Nmap, look for the MAC address within the scan results.

 How to find the Device and IP with a Sniffer?

 - Keep records of your network IP address information.

 - In this case, my network IP is 192.168.0.0/24.
 If you don’t know it, a quick “ipconfig” in Windows cmd or an “ifconfig” in macOS or Linux terminal can show you the local IP and mask.

-- If you can’t subnet, go online to a subnet calculator and find your network IP.
+- If you can’t subnet, Download this Free Subnet Calculator tool or go online to a subnet calculator and find your network IP.

 - Download and open Nmap.